DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 would prefer for config to look cleaner?

 Here comes the [snippets](https://caddyserver.com/docs/caddyfile/concepts#snippets).</br>
-Snippets are defined by parentheses, named whatever you like.</br>
+Snippets are defined under the global options block, using parentheses, named whatever you like.</br>
-They are used inside side-block by simple `import <snippet name>`
+They then can be used inside any site-block with simple `import <snippet name>`

-Now would be good time to look again at that concept picture above.
+Now would be a good time to look again at that concept picture above.

-Here is above example of IP filtering matcher done using a snippet.
+Here is above example of IP filtering named matcher done using a snippet.

 ```
 {